aarondwolf/compile/README.md

 compile generates a new .tex file using the standalone package, and (optionally) compiles it via the shell command.
 It takes texfile.tex as an input, and auto-generates the preamble necessary for the file to compile.
 Users can specify packages in packages as well as specific preamble text in preamble to ensure their tex file compiles properly.

 Users can also specify the option nocompile if they wish to generate the new tex file without compiling it.
-This is useful on its own, but is especially useful for debugging (e.g. figuring our which packages are necessary) for compilation.
+This is useful on its own, but is especially useful for debugging (e.g. figuring out which packages are necessary) for compilation.

 ## Remarks